Previously added items:

 Custom single guide RNA (sgRNA) for CRISPR-Cas9 gene editing

 These guide RNAs provide a high level of gene editing functionality and are provided as transfection-ready RNA oligos.
 This synthetic offering gives researchers a choice in guide RNAs, when a single molecule is preferred for therapeutic applications.
-Synthetic sgRNAs can be designed and ordered for S. pyogenes, or any other species of Cas9 with the CRISPR RNA Configurator.
+Synthetic sgRNAs can be designed and ordered for S. pyogenes, or any other species of Cas9 with the CRISPR Design Tool.

 Edit-R CRISPR-Cas9 synthetic single guide RNAs greatly simplify the workflow of permanently knocking out genes by eliminating the time-consuming cloning of individual guide RNA expression vectors.
 Our chimeric sgRNAs contain both the crRNA and tracrRNA in one molecule that arrives ready-to-use and is ideal for experiments when a single molecule is preferable.
 Edit-R synthetic sgRNA provide the functionality and reliability of Dharmacon RNA oligos.

-Single guide RNAs can be designed to target any gene using the CRISPR RNA Configurator.
+Single guide RNAs can be designed to target any gene using the CRISPR Design Tool.
 The sgRNA is synthesized using patented Dharmacon 2’-ACE chemistry with faster and more efficient coupling rates than standard RNA synthesis chemistries resulting in more full length product.

 Synthetic sgRNA are column-purified, deprotected, and desalted to give highly functional, ready-to-use molecules.